 When to visit the DC-3 plane wreckage?

-The Solheimasandur plane wreck is open all year round to visit, although the summer months from May to August are the safest time to go, due to the more favourable weather conditions.
+The Solheimasandur plane wreck is open all year round to visit.
+Still, due to the more favorable weather conditions, the safest time to go is during the summer in Iceland, from May to August.
 You’ll also benefit from longer daylight hours during these months, making your trip easier and more convenient.

 Weather conditions at Solheimasandur have been known to become bitterly cold during winter, with people even dying at the site of the plane wreck due to the harsh weather.
 The area around the DC-3 plane wreck is often quite empty, so make sure to bring your phone with you in case of an emergency.
 Try to plan your trip on a day with mild weather to make sure you can enjoy your visit.

 Solheimasandur plane wreck tours